starlose13/C4I-Blockchain/docs/functionality.rst

 Creating a build works like this:

-- change into the root of the project that you want to build the documentation for
+- Change into the root directory of the project where you want to build the documentation.
-- run ``rtd-build``
+- Run ``rtd-build``.

 ``rtd-build`` will then perform the following actions:

-- it searches for all ``readthedocs.yml`` files below the current directory and merges all found files into a list of configurations
+- It searches for all ``readthedocs.yml`` files below the current directory and merges all found files into a list of configurations.
-- it iterates over all configurations (order is not garuanteed) and performs the following actions for each:
+- It iterates over all configurations (order is not guaranteed) and performs the following actions for each:

-  - create a fresh virtualenv
+  - Create a fresh virtualenv.
-  - ``cd`` into the base directory of the documentation
+  - ``cd`` into the base directory of the documentation.
-  - ``pip install ...`` whatever is configured in the config
+  - ``pip install ...`` whatever is configured in the config.
-  - ``python setup.py install`` if configured (from the path specified in ``python.setup_path``.
+  - ``python setup.py install`` if configured (from the path specified in ``python.setup_path``).
-  - run ``sphinx-build``
+  - Run ``sphinx-build``.

 ``readthedocs.yml`` spec
 ------------------------